Entities and Lookups

 [Lookup, Internal]

-public static Product GetProductById([ID<Product>] int id)
+public static Product?
+GetProductById([ID<Product>] int id)

 => new(id);